CauseCade/CauseCade/README.md

 # CauseCade - Bayesian Networks

 This repository will contain my best efforts to both learn about the interesting world of bayesian networks and implement them in an accessible manner.
-I am currently attempting to implement this using Dart and an adaption of D3 for the graphical representation (using https://github.com/rwl/d3.dart package).
+I am currently implementing this using Dart and an adaption of D3 for the graphical representation (using https://github.com/rwl/d3.dart package).
 These choices are subject to change.

-While this may not be too hard of a project for a seasoned programmer, I am still quite new to javascript and dart, so this will truly force me to improve in those areas.
-Additionally I will have to read up on my probability theory and efficient algorithm creating to get anywhere close to having a functional product.

 ## Purpose ##

 In the end, I hope this project will result in a page that can teach others about bayesian networks and allow for some basic use cases (on the go).
 While there are currently great programs that can be used to locally compute solutions and solve problems using bayesian networks, I feel there is still room for an easy to use, educational tool focussing on them.

-## Update March 2017  ##
+## Update April 2017  ##

-Work on the project will continue again.
-Current work is being done on the User Interface.
-Following this, saving and loading of networks will be top priority.
-I will also attempt to get  a live version of the network on gh-pages soon.
+Current work is being done on saving and loading of networks.
+An online version of the network is now available at https://sandcrawler.github.io/CauseCade-deploy/.
+When I manage to find some free time again, I will start work on the educational/explanatory part of CauseCade.

 ## todo List for this Project ##